kunlin0814/TORSMIC/README.md

 module load GATK/3.8-1-Java-1.8.0_144
 module load picard/2.21.6-Java-11
 module load Java
-module load SAMtools/1.9-GCC-8.3.0
-module load R/4.0.0-foss-2019b (need to install data.table and tidyverse library) module load Miniconda3/4.9.2 (for python3) module load Perl/5.26.1-GCCcore-6.4.0
+module load R/4.0.0-foss-2019b            (need to install data.table and tidyverse library) module load Miniconda3/4.9.2              (a custom conda envirnoment python3) module load Perl/5.26.1-GCCcore-6.4.0
 ```

-6. Once the shell script execution is finished, the result file, "Sample_name.final_sample_somatic_sum.txt", will appear in the directory you specified, containing the following columns, see also example_final_somatic_mutation_identification.txt.
+6. Once the shell script execution is finished, the result file, "\*final_sample_somatic_sum.txt", will appear in the directory you specified, which contains the following columns, see also example_final_somatic_mutation_identification.txt in the demo directory.

 ```
 [1] Sample_name